CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## Task 5: Apply a Theme

-In this task you will apply and customize a report theme, add a dashboard title, and arrange the visuals into a polished, board-ready dashboard.
+In this task, you will apply and customize a report theme, add a dashboard title, and arrange the visuals into a polished, board-ready dashboard.

 1. Apply a **Dark** theme to the report from the **View** tab.